 The Board of Education reports annually to the governor and General Assembly on charter schools and on the number of charter school applications approved and denied by local school boards.
 This report is incorporated into the board's Annual Report on the Condition and Needs of Public Schools in Virginia.

-There are six public charter schools operating in Virginia.
+There are seven public charter schools operating in Virginia.

 - Murray High School, Albemarle County